Midas PR promotes cultural diversity with The British Mosque

 What we achieved for them

 Midas secured a double page feature in The i plus extracts, feature and review coverage in 6 other national newspapers including The Times, Independent, Daily Mail, The Observer, The Guardian and Evening Standard and interviews with the author on Sky News, Al Jazeera, BBC London News, BBC 4: Front Row, Talk Radio, BBC Radio London: Robert Elms, Monocle 24 Radio and regional BBC Radio.
-Midas also secured coverage in a broad range of magazines (print and online) and regional newspapers including Country Life, RIBA Journal, English Buildings, Apollo, DesignCurial, Londonist, Culture Trip, The Tablet, Asian Image, The Muslim News, The Big Issue in the North, Birmingham Mail and Scotland on Sunday.
+Midas also secured coverage in a broad range of magazines (print and online) and regional newspapers including Country Life, RIBA Journal, English Buildings, Apollo, DesignCurial, Londonist, The Tablet, Asian Image, The Muslim News, The Big Issue in the North, Birmingham Mail and Scotland on Sunday.

 The wide reaching PR campaign reinforced the aim of the book which was to celebrate the contribution of mosques within Britain’s complex and diverse religious landscape and bring Muslim heritage into the mainstream.